 clause 6 presents the data model and allocation behaviour in the LI interface.

-The present document applies to TETRA services where access to the communication of TETRA Subscriber Identities (TSIs) is available in a network (Switching and Management Infrastructure (SwMI) or Radio Packet Data Infrastructure (RPDI)).
-Whilst this does not prohibit lawful interception of TETRA Direct Mode Operation (DMO) it removes the liability of network operators and service providers to provide a result of interception when communication does not make use of their networks.
+The present document applies to all TETRA services (including Direct Mode where applicable) where access to the communication of TETRA Subscriber Identities (TSIs) is available in a network (Switching and Management Infrastructure (SwMI) or Radio Packet Data Infrastructure (RPDI)).

 The present document describes the normal and exceptional operation in each of the three operational phases of T-LI: